yhwi-kwon/CodeReveiwAutomation/README.md

-# Code Review Automation: Diff Estimation, Classification, and Category-specific Comment Generation
+# Automating Code Review Process with LLMs: A Unified Framework for Detection, Generation, and Evaluation

 ## 1. Project Summary